 - Poor judgment or thinking

-- Wanting to cut back on their benzo dosage but not being able to do so
+- Want to cut back on their Benzo dosage but not being able to do so

 After You’ve Observed Benzo Addiction Signs, What’s the Next Step?

-If you or someone you care about is displaying side effects of benzo addiction, do not keep quiet and hope the situation resolves itself.
+If you or someone you care about is showing side effects of Benzo addiction, do not keep quiet and hope the situation fixes itself.
 They need help.

-Due to the natural process of building a tolerance to benzos, a person addicted to them will eventually require higher doses of benzos to achieve the same effect.
+Due to the natural process of building a tolerance to benzos, a person addicted to them will eventually require higher doses to achieve the same effect.
 When they stop misusing benzos or their dosage is significantly cut down, they will experience withdrawal symptoms.
 A person addicted to benzos must have family, friends, or medical professionals around them when this happens.
-Benzodiazepine withdrawal can be life-threatening and very dangerous without proper medical support.
-It can also go the other way around–a person with a high enough tolerance can unintentionally overdose.
+Benzodiazepine withdrawal can be deadly and very dangerous without proper medical support.
+It can also go the other way around.
+A person with a high enough tolerance can unintentionally overdose.

-As it’s difficult to predict when severe withdrawal symptoms will occur or when an overdose will happen, it’s typically best for someone with a benzo addiction to get admitted into a medical detox program and then get further addiction treatment afterward.
+As it’s difficult to predict when severe withdrawal symptoms will occur or when an overdose will happen, it’s typically best for someone with a Benzo addiction to get admitted into a medical detox program and get further addiction treatment afterward.
 You may need to have hard conversations with your loved one or even stage an intervention with the help of a specialist.
-Although it can be difficult to get through to your loved one, it is easier to do so before the worst happens–you don’t want to have a conversation about going to rehab at your local ER while they’re in pain and discomfort.
+Although it can be difficult to get through to your loved one, it is easier to do so before the worst happens.
+You don’t want to discuss going to rehab at your local ER while they’re in pain and discomfort.

 What Should Clients Expect From a Benzo Addiction Rehab Program?

-Treatment for benzo addiction is the same in Los Angeles as elsewhere in the U.S. It begins with getting admitted into detox, and then the patient is assessed and given recommendations for additional forms of care.
-For instance, if the patient has a physical dependence but not a psychological one, they can receive FDA-approved medication under the supervision of medical professionals; this is known as medication-assisted treatment (MAT).
+Treatment for benzo addiction is the same in Los Angeles as elsewhere in the U.S. It begins with getting admitted into detox.
+Then the patient is assessed and given recommendations for more forms of care.
+For instance, if the patient has a physical dependence but not a psychological one, they can receive FDA-approved medication under the care of medical professionals; this is known as medication-assisted treatment (MAT).

-- Stabilization: Physical and mental stabilization is crucial for patients entering benzo addiction rehab programs in a state of crisis, such as when they’ve overdosed or when they’re experiencing intense withdrawal symptoms.
-This is the stage when detoxification happens, and withdrawal symptoms are managed.
+- Stabilization: Physical and mental stabilization is crucial for patients entering Benzo addiction rehab programs in a crisis, such as when they’ve overdosed or experienced intense withdrawal symptoms.
+This is the stage when detoxification happens and withdrawal symptoms are managed.

 - Evaluation: Some patients may undergo evaluation before stabilization, especially if they’ve decided to get professional help before they overdose or feel worse.
-During the evaluation, the patient will be interviewed about their medical history and addiction.
-They may also be asked to fill out some forms and undergo medical tests.
-If a mental health disorder accompanies their substance use disorder, they may receive a dual diagnosis, which will inform the rest of their treatment going forward.
+The patient will be interviewed about their medical history and addiction during the evaluation.
+They may also be asked to complete some forms and undergo medical tests.
+If a mental health disorder accompanies their substance use disorder, they may receive a dual diagnosis, informing the rest of their treatment going forward.